 When it comes to flying long haul in economy, the location of your seat is everything.
 If possible, be sure to check-in online as early as possible to make sure you have the pick of all of the seats.
 When choosing your seat abide by these two golden rules;

-1) Never book seats close to the toilets or cabin divides.
+1) Don’t reserve seats close to the toilets or cabin divides.

 This is where the baby cots are set up so it’s where you’re guaranteed to find the highest concentration of screaming babies on your flight.
-Yes, yes babies are cute, but they’re not the best company when trying to get some mile-high shut eye.
+Don’t get me wrong, I love babies, but they’re not the best company when trying to get some mile-high shut eye.